georgeflanagin/undeux2/README.md

 ```bash
 --include-hidden
 ```
 Undoes the default exclusion of hidden directories.
+Most hidden directories are things like `.git`, where you would not want to examine a pile of binary files.

 ```bash
 --just-do-it